 Quick Tour Facts

 Available from late January through mid March.
-See our Kayak Tour Schedule page for dates.
-The 6-day adventure fee is $899 and the 5-day trip fee is $759.
-There is no age limit and children aged 2 years or less go free!
-There is a single supplement fee of $125 for those who require a private tent.
+Fees range from $199 to $1899 depending on trip length.
+Some trips blend kayaking and motor boats while some are exclusively motor boat trips.
+There is no age limit on motor boats and children aged 2 years or less go free!
 Only tandem kayaks are available.
 All meals are included at the gray whale watching basecamp; meals, hotels and airport transfers in La Paz are not included.
 Sleeping bags, pads, snorkel gear and wet suits are available for rent in La Paz if you choose not to bring your own.